Fed up with old-fashioned banking restrictions disrupting your international lifestyle?

 Most of the best business bank accounts for digital nomads will be a good fit for this approach, as they’re typically flexible, easy to open, and often free to maintain.

-In this article, I’ve rounded up and reviewed five of the best business accounts for digital nomads and expats.
+In this article, we’ve reviewed five of the best business accounts for digital nomads and expats.

 Important features to look for in a business bank account for digital nomads include the ability to hold and exchange multiple currencies, open an account without a fixed address, and accept payments from clients worldwide.

 My overall top pick for best business bank account for digital nomads is Wise Business.
-It’s a great fit for doing borderless business, while also being very affordable.
+It’s a great fit for doing borderless business, while also affordable.